 I have a twin sister who currently has a lot more time for crazy adventures than I do.
 As she’s a translator, she can work from anywhere, and spends several months of the year skiing.
 So she decided to take our five year old on a ski holiday to Grindelwald.
-I had thought she was going to write an account of the whole experience, but it seems that one day was already too trying.
+I had thought she was going to write an account of the whole experience, but she just sits on the sofa looking a little broken.
 I was hoping for some great insights into how to make a success of taking kids skiing.
 As far as I can work out, the insights are:

 - Stuff them full of favourite foods